ecourtial/gmg/README.md

 ## Changelog

+## 3.5.0

+* Platform is now visible in the history screen.
+* Added a trading feature: you can list the games you bought or sell.
+* Added a position (rank) in the "to play" and "to watch" sections.
+* Restructuration of the menu

 ### 3.4.0

 * Added watched and played badges in the history section.

 ### 3.3.0

 * Added a new feature: "Best Game Forever".
 Different from the hall of fames.
 BGF games are still valuable today, while some entries in the HOF were valuable only at time.

 ### 3.2.0

 * Added a blacktheme (the white one is no longer applied).
 * Added a "Has the box" badge when we have the original box (not a re-edition).
 * Fixed the "To do with help" badge that was not displayed in the header of a game details page.
 * Resized the textarea for the comment section when editing a game.

 ### 3.1.0

 * Added a "todo with help" icon in the game list if the game is to be completed with some help.
 * The game id is now visible in the game lists.
 * Added a History menu to log the games we finish (watched or played).

 ### 3.0.1

 * Fixed a bug when adding a new game while edition was still working.

 ## Todo

 Yet the project is fully working, there are some features or elements to improve:

 * Internationalization.

 * Add a logical check if the user already exists when creating an account.